szaman19/MPSML/matrix_generation/README.md

 We currently have a complete C++ class that can load/store the eigenpair to files, and a beta python script.
 In the future, I will write a Python addon that uses the C++ class, as I like C++ better.

  ## How this program works.
- Due to a number of nightmares during development, my program performs a long process to generate matrices.
+ Due to a number of hurdles during development, my program performs a long process to generate matrices.
  - If necessary, my code will generate the J, Bx, and Bz matrices and save them to the folder that the program was compiled into.
 It saves them in a format that PETSC can read.
  - When done generating, my code instructs PETSC to load the matrices and perform arithmetic on them to get the matrix specified by your input J, Bx, Bz values.
  - That will run into SLEPC, which performs the eigenvector calculation.
 It will temporarily save the eigenvector as a native PETSC vector to the filesystem